-During the period under review, the CC consisted of Dr. Christoph Schmid (Chairman), Prof. em.
-Dr. Beat Schmid (until 31 October 2016) and Ralph Mogicato (since 1 November 2016).
+During the period under review, the CC consisted of Dr. Christoph Schmid (Chairman), and Ralph Mogicato.

 The CC Chairman can invite the CSO, the CFO and Human Resources specialists to the meetings.

 After every meeting, the CC Chairman provides a report that summarizes the issues discussed, decisions taken and recommendations made by the CC.